Chapter 13:

 "Heh.
 The timeline seems about right for when you might've started considering a government-issued girlfriend.
 Were you distraught at all?"

-No way could I confess Noriko's reappearance and sudden disappearance again were the catalysts of several events, which triggered my slow descent into depression.
+No way could I confess that Noriko's reappearance and then disappearance again were the catalysts of several events, which triggered my slow descent into nihilism.
 Asagiri saved me from that darkness, just like I saved Noriko from her own—but who knew when mine would resurface again.

 "Yup, you drew the short stick honestly.
 There were lots of other pretty, eager girls in the academy hoping to be matched up with a good man."